szaroket/WebBlog/README.md

 ## Running project locally

 In this section, you will find all the steps for preparing an environment to run the WebBlog project locally on your computer.
+Please remember that you should run frontend and backend server at the same time to be able to see a fully functioning application.

 ### Operating system